JuanOsorner/Cajero-Y-Proyecto-Integrador-/README.md

     git revert --no-edit <commit-hash>

 This adds a reverse commit to preserve the history while removing the effects of a past commit.

+## 🧽 Deleting Remote and Local Branches in Git

+When you delete a branch on GitHub (remote), it doesn't remove the branch from your local repository.
+Here's how to clean up both remote-tracking references and your own local branch safely:

+🔹 Step 1: Switch to a safe branch
+First, make sure you're not on the branch you want to delete.
+Switch to a stable branch like main or develop:

+    git checkout main

+🔹 Step 2: Remove the local branch

+To delete your local branch only if it’s already merged:

+    git branch -d branch-name

+If the branch has unmerged commits and you still want to delete, you can force it (use with caution):

+    git branch -D branch-name

+🔹 Step 3: Prune remote-tracking references

+Deleting the branch remotely (on GitHub) doesn't update your local metadata—you’ll still see something like origin/branch-name.
+To clean up those stale references:

+    git fetch --prune

+Or use this equivalent command:

+    git remote prune origin

+This removes any local references to remote branches that no longer exist

 # 🛡️ Common Error & Fix
 Error: